chapati/beam-wiki/Secure-bulletin-board-system-(SBBS).md

 ##### Wallet **B**:

 * receives `BbsMsg`
-* updates timestamps for message channel
+* updates timestamps for the message channel
-* tries to decrypt bbs message using known key for message channel
+* tries to decrypt bbs message using the known key for message channel
-* if succeeded notifies wallet
+* if succeeded, it notifies wallet